ywongau/tetris/README.md

  - Recognition and rewarding of T-spin moves
  - Scoring system
  - Soft drop that doesn't depend on keyboard's auto repeat

+To avoid being sued by the Tetris Company, the following will not be implemented
+ - Logo
+ - Music
+ - Copyright declaretion

 ## Available Scripts